-The context of these lyrics were of a frustrated artist, that had allowed his ego to get bigger than his vision.
-His use of emotional symbolism is masterful, if you are able to follow, because he reveals more about intimate realities, than anyone ever really understands.
+I love song lyrics and how they express emotional symbolism in such personal ways.
+My favorite band is Nightwish.
+And I was noting that in their song, “Dead Gardens,” there are a lot of references to how a garden is like human relationships.
 Orchids are symbolic of love, beauty, and strength.
 In ancient Greece, they symbolized virility.
-So I do wonder if what he was really feeling the ache of a broken heart, because of the loss of relationship.
-Artists are not really motivated or inspired by their sadness, as people tend to assume.
+So I do wonder if what he was really feeling was the ache of a broken heart, because of the loss of a relationship.
+True artists are not really motivated or inspired by their sadness, as people tend to assume.
 That’s actually their Kryptonite.
-They have to find something to give them context, to revive their inspiration.
+They have to find something to give them context, to revive their inspiration, that breathes life back into their souls.
 Virility and Virtue both come from the same Latin root word, which means, “person of courage, honor, and nobility.”
 Even though the origin is masculine, the transliterations typically aren’t associated with gender.
 We now understand virtue to be associated with purity and integrity.
-This leads me to wonder if what really breathes a lot of passion into our souls, is the fire that we feel inside, when we are being made to feel desirable by others.
+This leads me to wonder if what really breathes a lot of passion into our souls, is the fire that we feel inside when we are being made to feel desirable by others.
 It also makes me wonder about what really motivates behavior and attitudes, sometimes.
 I just recently saw the latest, “Justice League,” movie.
 I loved it!
 It was interesting in what it implied, in different ways.
 The beginning of the movie basically shows what a world without Superman looks like.
 There is total chaos, and the people are hiding in fear, from the violence that erupts.
-I really started to think that if the only thing that is holding some back from committing crimes against humanity, is the presence of the virtue of another, that means they lack any kind of personal integrity.
-It also means that they see very clearly the value of that virtue, which is why they are trying to make it look powerless, in the points of destruction they are creating with their denial.
+I really started to think that if the only thing that is holding some back from committing crimes against humanity, is the presence of the virtue of another, that means they lack any kind of personal integrity, at all.
+It also means that they see very clearly the value of that virtue, which is why they are trying to make it look powerless, weak, and worthless.
+They are the ones creating points of destruction with their own denial.

 I believe that we are born with spiritual gifts, that are irrevocable.
 They can be used in whatever way we choose.
 They won’t be taken away as punishment, for not being used for divine purposes.
 They can only be denied, frustrated, criticized, shamed, judged, and rejected, because their presence is viewed as a threat to those, that want control of those gifts.
-However, I also believe that the presence of, and operation of these gifts were always intended to bring comfort into situations, where hope has been lost, through the isolation of those that don’t want to understand, for whatever reason.
+However, I also believe that the presence of, and operation of these gifts were always intended to bring comfort into situations, where hope has been lost.
+And hope is the first thing that is taken from us through the isolation of those that don’t want to understand, for whatever reason.
 This is basically my theory on why rock stars and other artists, carry so much influence, in the expression of their art.
 Pretty much everything I have ever written was made possible, by the context of song lyrics.
 I have had the awareness and the knowledge of some things my whole life.
-But it wasn’t until some kindred spirit, had the courage to pour out their heart and soul into something, that was cathartic for them, that I saw that I wasn’t alone, and that someone, somewhere understood, what others had pretended not to.
-The latin root word for context means, “to join together.”
+But it wasn’t until some kindred spirit, had the courage to pour out their heart and soul into something, that was cathartic for them.
+I saw that I wasn’t alone and that someone, somewhere, understood what others had pretended not to.
+The Latin root word for context means, “to join together.”
 And that is what happens when people feel heard.
 They start to heal the moment they feel connected to what has been brought together, and shared freely, without judgment clouding what is being received.

-So I woke up this morning, thinking that maybe some things are more simple than we realize, and that we lose our balance and perspective, when we try to build things up, instead of allowing them to be lifted properly.
+So I woke up this morning, thinking that maybe some things are more simple than we realize.
+We lose our balance and perspective when we try to build things up, instead of allowing them to be lifted properly.
 If there is anything I have learned in the first few months of this year, it is this.
 When we learn to rise in love, there are many things that will become irrelevant, but that doesn’t mean that they no longer matter.
 It just means that we will stop getting wounded, when we fall in love.
 When I was developing the vision for this, I made this into a meme.
 R.I.S.E = Real Inspiration Sees Everything.
 That means that when we breath in, we won’t just become puffed up, but will have the ability to see what needs to be exhaled, so that life can be recreated.
+This is also what will keep the system from becoming toxic and stagnated.
 That led me to also see the purpose of H.O.P.E = He Opens Perceiving Eyes.
-This is what gives us true vision, the ability to see beyond appearances.
+This is what gives us true vision, the ability to see beyond surface appearances.

 So here’s my point of everything.
 Maybe instead of keeping ourselves bound to the pain of loss, we should see what can become possible, as a result of a season of separation.
-Painful endings, can become beautiful beginnings, when we understand the value of something or someone that we once viewed as a thorn in the flesh.
+Painful endings can become beautiful beginnings when we understand the value of something or someone that we once viewed as a thorn in the flesh.
 It’s really all about perspective, sometimes.
 The absence of virtue isn’t always about what is causing our pain.
 Sometimes, it is what can bring purpose to it, which will be what makes us rise above despair, in the things we want more than anything else.
 My desire is always, ever about connection, friendship, and creating healthy flow in places, that have become so toxic, that people are dying on the vine, instead of being given strength.
+We should also be mindful of what kind of fruit we are producing, as well.
 That’s why I see both sides of this now.
 We won’t recognize the full value of some things, until we have felt the absence of the value and meaning they have brought to us, in ways we didn’t receive graciously.
 Basically, when we feel the loss of virtue, because of someone else’s lack of honor, we feel crushed, alone, and lost.
 But the truth of the matter is, that their world will never be the same, once they have known the reality of that.
 This is how all things work together for the good of those, called according to His purpose.
-Sometimes, it takes a painful experience, for us recognize the value of what is actually rare in this world.
+Sometimes, it takes a painful experience, for us to recognize the value of what is actually a rare treasure in this world.
 This is why I always tell my boys, “Above all else, guard your heart.
 For everything you do, will flow from it.”
 This doesn’t mean to live in avoidance.
 It means to be prepared, so that you can lead, instead of just reacting to the pain, that doesn’t define you, your purpose, or your future.
 That is when we will know the joy of virtue, instead of just the absence of it.